gossie/aoc-scaffold/README.md

 ## Installation

-If you habe go installed on your system you could clone the GitHub repository, adjust the path in the install.sh and then execute the install.sh.
+If you have go installed on your system you could clone the GitHub repository, adjust the path in the install.sh and then execute the install.sh.
+Other ways will be available shortly.

 ## Usage